davidgin/draw_polygons_on_private_map/README.md

 # 🌍 Polygon Mapping App (FastAPI + PostGIS + Leaflet.js)

 This is a full-stack mapping application that allows users to draw polygons on an OpenStreetMap interface, assign them to a client ID, and store them in a spatial PostGIS database.
 The app inetends to availl the user to draw polygons on a map and store them in a database, with the ability to assign a client ID to each polygon.So that the polygons are associated with a client ID and can be queried later. e.g: wharehouses, private stops in private route.
-It can only be used with  general polygons like ports, airports, etc.
+It can also be used with  general polygons like ports, airports, etc.

 - ✅ Draw and save polygons
 - ✅ Assign client IDs and names